SeriousOldMan/Simulator-Controller/Docs/Action Functions.md

 ### Custom *Push-to-Talk* implementation

-These functions can be used to implement custome *Push-to-Talk* behavior or work around a problem, when steering wheel buttons are not recognized properly.
+These functions can be used to implement custom *Push-to-Talk* behavior or work around a problem, when steering wheel buttons are not recognized properly.
 Use them as functions for controller actions.
+It is important, that the *Push-to-Talk* method is set to "Custom", otherwise calls to these functions will be ignored.

 | Function | Parameter(s) | Plugin | Description |
 | ------ | ------ | ------ | ------ |